-As with most industries, technology continues to impact the agricultural world, helping farmers automate some of their farming practices, such as crop monitoring.
+As with most industries, technological developments continue to impact the agricultural world, helping farmers automate some of their farming practices, such as crop health monitoring.
 Agricultural drones are now able to collect crop and weather data.
 This is information you can use to evaluate and manage your operations, without having to physically visit every inch of your property.
 They can even be used to map difficult areas, or, deliver things when and where they are needed in the fields.

 Digital information sharing and communication through virtual meetings via either your computer or phone have also become more commonplace since COVID-19 changed the face of how we communicate.

 It’s likely that these trends are now here to stay as clients and consumers have found value in these time and resource-saving methods of communication.
 Technology permeates many aspects of farming today and staying abreast of the latest trends will help your business to remain competitive and profitable in the unfolding agricultural technology world of the future.

 Regenerative agriculture is not only a top trend, but perhaps one that encompasses several of the trends below.